 Remember an average user sends and receives an average of 122 emails daily.

-No one want another sender in their inbox, unless they are presented with an offer they can’t refuse: a Download-worthy lead magnet.
+No one wants another sender in their inbox unless they are presented with an offer they can’t refuse: a Download-worthy lead magnet.

 Therefore, you should make your lead magnet very appealing and actionable.
 People don’t want another freebie, they want a great freebie.
 A great freebie solves a problem that a particular audience has.

 11-Point Lead Magnet Checklist